 - Kid Hero: Johnny, the viewpoint character of the movie.

 - Kill All Humans: Eight are left at the start and it goes down from there.

-- Mars Needs Women: Actually justified in a weird way - Ro-Man has no idea why he wants to get into Alice's pants, and while he's struggling with it Great Guidance orders him to kill her, so he goes into the Madness Mantra.
+- Mars Needs Women: Played with in a weird way - Ro-Man has no idea why he wants to get into Alice's pants, and while he's struggling with it Great Guidance orders him to kill her, so he goes into the Madness Mantra.

 - Mechanistic Alien Culture: The film features Ro-Man...
 Appearing as a man in a gorilla suit with a deep sea diver's helmet, the alien invader's exact morphology is elusive.
 It seems to be a cyborg, it comes from an advanced civilization, it is able to resist radiation, and speaks in a typical robotic style monotone popular at the time in B-movies.
 However they are not simply constructs or tools, as we learn in the scene where the earth stationed Ro-Man contacts the leader of the Ro-Men, who is a similar diving helmeted gorilla-bodied biped.

 - Moment Killer: The Great Guidance calls up Ro-Man at the most inopportune times....

 - Ninja Pirate Zombie Robot: Right there in the title.
 He's a robot who is also a monster.
 And an alien, thought the title doesn't mention that.